nboldhq/docs/src/api/webhooks.md

 ---

 ## Managing Webhooks
-Organizations can manage webhooks from the SalesTim App UI:
+Organizations can manage webhooks from the nBold App UI:
 1. Open the `Integration` tab
 2. Select the `Webhooks` section.

 ::: warning
 Due to the fact that data may be exchanged outside of your Microsoft 365 environment, webhooks have to be considered as **highly sensitive**.
-To protect these operations, the SalesTim platform controls webhooks management through RBAC, making any operation related to webhooks accessible only to users granted with one of the following roles:
+To protect these operations, the nBold platform controls webhooks management through RBAC, making any operation related to webhooks accessible only to users granted with one of the following roles:
 - `Global admin` (Microsoft 365) role
 - `Teams service admin` (Microsoft 365) role
-- `Integration Manager` (SalesTim) role
+- `Integration Manager` (nBold) role
 :::

 ## Anatomy of a Webhook